Ecohydrology

 understanding of

-provides a robust
+a robust hypothesis

-framework to study traits
+testing framework to study

-that are transferable to
+traits that are

-natural settings and novel
+settings and novel

 environmental conditions.